 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-When donor funds are received in foreign currency and the program is denominated in the same foreign currency, the funds are not converted until spent or deployed.
+When donor funds are received in foreign currency and the program is denominated in the same foreign currency, the funds are not converted until spent or deployed unless they are converted for short term treasury purposes.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the consolidated income statement.
 Translation differences on financial assets and liabilities carried at fair value are reported as part of the fair value gain or loss.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024